virt-s1/rhel-edge/README.md

     - `edge-installer/iot-installer`: Install from `edge-installer/iot-installer` ISO
     - `edge-raw-image/iot-raw-image`: Boot from raw image with KVM
     - `edge-simplified-installer`: Install from `edge-simplified-installer` ISO
+    - `minimal-raw`: Boot from RPM based raw image with KVM

 3. RHEL for Edge system upgrade